An easy visual reference.

 - Lampshaded: A trope is Played Straight and explicitly pointed out by one or more characters.

 - Invoked: A character is Genre Savvy, and/or uses their knowledge of a trope as a reason for their own actions, hoping that the effect will come through.

 - Ex-butlers are employed as assassin trainers because of their experience as potential murderers.

-- The heroine looks for the brightest weapon she can find, seeing how brightness is power.
+- The hero looks for the brightest weapon they can find, seeing how brightness is power.

 - Defied: A character recognizes a trope is about to happen, and takes steps to avoid it.